haskell/haskell-ide-engine/README.md

 #### Building

 Note, on first invocation of the build script, a GHC is installed for execution.
-If you'd like to use a specific version of GHC for the `install.hs`, you can adjust the resolver in the `install/shake.yaml` file, as this project's build uses the [shake](https://shakebuild.com/) build tool.
+If you'd like to use a specific version of GHC for the `install.hs`, you can adjust the resolver in the `install/shake.yaml` file.

 Available commands can be seen with: